Hassantaiye/hassantaiye.github.io/README.md

 └── README.md           # Project documentation
 🎯 Key Components

-#1.Theme System
+1.Theme System
--Uses CSS variables for easy theme switching
+- **Uses CSS variables for easy theme switching
--Toggle persists user preference
+- **Toggle persists user preference
--Applies to all sections consistently
+- **Applies to all sections consistently
 #2.Sections Breakdown
 -Intro Section: Introduction with welcome message and name -About Me: picture and about me